0racle/p6-wig/README.md

 ## Description

-This idea comes from a [language proposal](https://gist.github.com/0racle/ea0523759e2da15758d4) I had to make filtering elements read more like English.
+This module adds a new method (and function) called `where` that is essentially an 'alias' for `grep`.

-The use of of the term `grep` is kind of a misnomer, and unfamiliar to a lot of people, new and old programmers alike.
-This module adds a new method (and function) that is essentially an 'alias' for `grep` called `where`.
+This idea came from a [language proposal](https://gist.github.com/0racle/ea0523759e2da15758d4) I had to make filtering elements read more like English.
+The use of of the term `grep` is kind of a misnomer, and unfamiliar to a lot of people.

 ## Limitations / Issues